melexis/melexisio/README.md

 3. Type in the input box; choose EOL (LF/CR/CRLF) if your device expects it.
 4. Press Enter (when “Enter sends” is checked) or click Send.
 5. Use quick command buttons for `*IDN?`, `:SYST:INFO`, `*RST` (not stored in history).
-6. Toggle Local echo and Auto‑scroll as desired; use Clear/Save to manage the log.
+6. Toggle Local echo and Auto‑scroll as desired; use Clear / Save... to manage the log.

 ## Keyboard